Mukwevhorotondwa/git-basic-exercises/README.md

-This is my first git exercise
+This is my first git exercise.
-Adding more changes to my file
+Adding more changes to my file.
+Some random changes.